Bombardier Global 7500: Bombardier Global 7500

-Its cabin is one-third longer than competing models, providing a fourth seating section up from three, can sleep eight passengers and offers an optional shower and a sleeping crew rest area.
+The Global 7500 cabin is one-third longer than competing models, providing a fourth seating section up from three, can sleep eight passengers and offers an optional shower and a sleeping crew rest area.

 Bombardier marketing focused on ultra-high-net-worth individuals and the Global 7500 is the largest, longest range, roomiest and most luxurious purpose-built business aircraft yet built.

 Despite the wing area being smaller than the Gulfstream G650ER and a 11% higher MTOW, it has lower V speeds and better runway performance due to the high-lift system with leading-edge slats and double-slotted flaps for a similar power loading.

 Hourly fuel flow per engine is 500 lb at idle, 6,240 lb at takeoff, 1,280 to 1,370 lb in cruise at Mach 0.85/484 kn TAS, 1,730 lb at Mach 0.9/515 kn TAS and 2,400 lb at Mach 0.925/523 kn TAS, around 75,000 lb and ISA conditions.

 An even longer range variant could reach 1,000 nmi more with another 8,000 lb of fuel.